 If you are looking for a more luxurious option try the MSC Yacht Club, complete with a separate pool, bar and dining area.
 It has a completely different feel to the rest of the ship.
 You have a private butler and have access to unlimited snacks and drinks throughout the day, you would think you were on a different cruise ship.

-I always knew the Splendida was excellent value for money, with free child places and an a fantastic all inclusive drinks package available, but I was really impressed with the ship overall.
-It is modern, spacious and has excellent facilities on board – go see for yourself, you won’t be disappointed!
+I always knew the Splendida was excellent value for money, with free child places and an a fantastic all inclusive drinks package available, but I was impressed with the ship overall.
+It is modern, spacious and has excellent facilities on board – go see for yourself!